sumo300/biggy/README.md

  - If you've found a bug, please log it in the Issue list.
  - If you want to fork and fix (thanks!) - please fork then open a branch on your fork specifically for this issue.
 Give it a nice name.
  - Make the fix and then in your final commit message please use the Github magic syntax ("Closes #X" or Fixes etc) so we can tie your PR to you and your issue
- - Please please please verify your bug or issue with a test (we use XUnit and it's simple to get going)
+ - Please please please verify your bug or issue with a test (we use NUnit and it's simple to get going)

 Thanks so much!